rh-mobb/documentation/content/aro/additional-ingress-controller/index.md

 1. Test that the Ingress is working

-    > NOTE: For the Internal ingress controller, make sure that the test host has the necessary reachability to the VPC/subnet as well as the DNS resolver.
+    {{% alert state="info" %}}NOTE: For the Internal ingress controller, make sure that the test host has the necessary reachability to the VPC/subnet as well as the DNS resolver.{{% /alert %}}

    ```bash
    curl -s https://test.$DOMAIN | head